SwannJulien/FOC/Desarrollo_Web_Entorno_Servidor/Biblioteca_Online/readme.md

 # How to use it?

-1. Clone this repository in a local directory
+1. Clone this repository in your local directory
 2. Download [XAMPP](https://www.apachefriends.org/es/index.html) to set up a local server
 3. Create a database in PHP My Admin with the following architecture:
   - Tabla Autor (**id**, nombre, apellidos, nacionalidad)